DdeDamian/ds_challenge/services/frontend/helm/sops.md

   # # KMS service for production
   # - path_regex: vars/production/(certs.)?secrets(.dec)?.yaml
   #   kms: "arn:aws:kms:eu-central-1:891377286140:key/f1923757-a017-4257-9541-a064da4703b1+arn:aws:iam::891377286140:role/KMSHandling"
 ```

-We’ve defined a different rule for each environment so all the files that match the path_regex `vars/development/(certs.)?secrets(.dec)?.yaml` will be decripted with development key and the same for the rest of the environments.
+We’ve defined a different rule for each environment so all the files that match the path_regex `vars/development/(certs.)?secrets(.dec)?.yaml` will be decrypted with development key and the same for the rest of the environments.

-The kms key is composed by two parts one defining the key itself and the other part the role that has permissions to access it, both separeted by a + sign
+The kms key is composed by two parts one defining the key itself and the other part the role that has permissions to access it, both separated by a + sign

 ARN of the key: arn:aws:kms:eu-central-1:891377286140:key/f1923757-a017-4257-9541-a064da4703b1

 ARN of the profile: arn:aws:iam::891377286140:role/KMSHandling

 ## Usage

 To access the KMS keys to use sops you need to make sure that your user has enough privileges to use the KMS key through the KMSHandling role.

 ### Common step

 In all the steps defined bellow first you need to export your AWS credentials for the Identity account

 ```bash